stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Gtk3Backend.md

 ```
 Figure 1: *installing Gtk 3 dev on an apt-based Linux distro*

-If you are on a non-apt distro and the `GtkBackend` requirements end up differing significantly from the requirements stated above, please open a GitHub issue or PR so that we can improve the documentation.
+If you are on a non-apt distro and the Gtk3Backend requirements end up differing significantly from the requirements stated above, please open a GitHub issue or PR so that we can improve the documentation.

 ### macOS